quentinf00/zendag/docs/config_composition.md

 ### Benefits
 *   **Reusability:** Define logger (or trainer, optimizer, etc.) configs once, use them in many stages.
 *   **Separation of Concerns:** Stage logic doesn't need to be cluttered with detailed setup for common components.
-*   **Dynamic Outputs:** ZenFlow automatically picks up DVC outputs (`outs_path`) declared deep within composed configuration structures.
+*   **Dynamic Outputs:** ZenDag automatically picks up DVC outputs (`outs_path`) declared deep within composed configuration structures.
 *   **Flexibility:** Easily swap out components by changing the `hydra_defaults` (e.g., switch to `verbose_file_logger`).

 ## Conclusion

-Hydra's composition, combined with ZenFlow's `deps_path` and `outs_path` discovery, allows for building sophisticated and modular MLOps pipelines where even common components can have their outputs tracked by DVC without manual duplication in the `dvc.yaml`.
+Hydra's composition, combined with ZenDag's `deps_path` and `outs_path` discovery, allows for building sophisticated and modular MLOps pipelines where even common components can have their outputs tracked by DVC without manual duplication in the `dvc.yaml`.
 This leads to cleaner, more maintainable, and highly reproducible workflows.